 - Bookmarks - Viewpoints that are stored alongside the map.
 For example, you might have a bookmark for each mountain in a map detailing a climber's adventures.

-Online maps and scenes
+Maps and scenes compared

 A 2D map resembles a paper map where a representation of the earth is projected onto a 2D surface.
 In 3D, the map is projected onto a globe that more accurately models the spherical shape of the earth.